3 California police officers ID'd after 11-hour San Diego standoff left fugitive dead

 The fugitive had been wanted for attempted murder, said police in National City, a San Diego suburb, according to the San Diego Union-Tribune.

-Suspect Christopher Marquez, 36, led police on a pursuit through San Diego that started with an attempted traffic stop Monday evening and ended with the standoff at San Diego High School near the city’s downtown.
+Suspect Christopher Marquez, 36, led police on a pursuit that started with an attempted traffic stop Monday evening and ended with the standoff at San Diego High School near the city’s downtown.
 Marquez allegedly fired at pursuing officers multiple times during the chase.

 The officers were identified as National City Officer Robert Rude Jr. and San Diego police SWAT team Officers Brandon Jordan and Brandon Gibson, the Union-Tribune reported.